-Extra time for part time staff: Part time staff are paid extra time from the building's budget when you expect them to attend all day staff training or meetings.
-If a school has part-time staff that they would like to attend TRI days in the fall, they should set aside budget for this extra-time.
+Extra time for part-time staff: Part-time staff are paid extra time from the building's budget when they attend all day staff training or meetings.
+If a school has part-time staff that will attend TRI days in the fall, they should set aside budget for this extra-time.
 Please see the "Per Diem, Extra Time, Hourly Positions and Release Days" section on page 80 for more information.